DisCoTec/discotec.github.io/2022/ice.md

 Accepted research papers and communications must be presented at the workshop by one of the authors.

 Accepted research papers will be published after the workshop in [Electronic Proceedings in Theoretical Computer Science](http://about.eptcs.org/).
+(The proceedings have been [published as EPTCS 365](http://eptcs.web.cse.unsw.edu.au/content.cgi?ICE2022).)

 We plan to invite authors of selected papers and brief announcements to submit their work in a special issue in the [Journal of Logical and Algebraic Methods in Programming](https://www.journals.elsevier.com/journal-of-logical-and-algebraic-methods-in-programming) (Elsevier) _(to be confirmed)_.
 Such contributions will be regularly peer-reviewed according to the standard journal policy, but they will be handled in a shorter time than regular submissions.
 A list of published and in preparation special issues of previous ICE editions is reported below.